Engee documentation

 i important Improved Solver Configuration

-Engee uses local solvers in conjunction with a global solver to compute physical networks, a well-known approach that allows large complex models to be computed in a reasonable amount of time.
-Moreover, a single physical network can be divided into several smaller networks connected by directional signals, and a local solver can be used for each.
+Engee uses local solvers in conjunction with global solvers to calculate physical networks, a well-known approach that allows large complex models to be calculated in a reasonable amount of time.
+Moreover, a single physical network can be divided into several smaller ones connected by directional signals, and use a local solver for each one.

-We have added support for discrete local solvers, representing the physical network as a discrete black box for the global solver.
-This allows for even greater speedup with often acceptable loss of accuracy, which is especially relevant for real-time computations on the RITM CPM.
+We have added support for discrete local solvers representing the physical network as a discrete black box for the global solver.
+This makes it possible to achieve even greater acceleration with an often acceptable loss of accuracy, which is especially important for real-time calculations on KPM RHYTHM.

 image6